 ***Curbside service still is available; order books, DVD’s, audiobooks and music CDs with a limit of 5 items to be picked up Mon, Wed and Fri from 2-4pm.
 Have your current, unblocked library card ready.
 Call the library when you arrive and items will be taken by staff to your vehicle.
 (575-397-9328)

-The Lea County Museum in Lovington is open again with buildings at 103 N. Love, 114 E. Central and others that are also near the courthouse.
-Normal hours are Tuesday through Saturday from 9am-5pm; admission is free to all buildings and exhibits and to most programs.
+The Lea County Museum in Lovington is open with buildings at 103 N. Love, 114 E. Central and others near the courthouse.
+Normal hours are Mon-Friday from 9am-5pm; admission is free to all buildings and exhibits and to most programs.
 Find out more at 1radiosquare.com.
 (396-4805)

-Salvation Army of Lea County’s Food Bank at 520 E. Main St. is open to the public on Monday, Tuesday, and Wednesday from 9am-12noon and 1-4pm.
+Salvation Army of Lea County’s Food Bank at 520 E. Main St. is open to the public Mon, Tues, and Wed 9am-12noon and 1-4pm.
 The free food pantry is open for those in need.
-Additionally, food is taken to shut-ins and to those in need in all communities of Lea County, as well as some communities in West Texas once each month.
+Food is taken to shut-ins in all communities of Lea County and some in West Texas once each month.
 Find out more at hobbsamerica.com.
-(397-2119; SA office at 820 S. Fowler)
+(397-2119; 820 S. Fowler)

 Ask about registration and enrollment in upcoming sessions of NMJC’s English as a Second Language (ESL) and Citizenship FREE classes.
 Those who are interested should call 575-492-2629 for more information.
 The office is open Mon-Fri 8am-5pm (Spanish speaker available).
 Find out more at hobbsamerica.com.
 (Kathleen, 575-492-2630; Spanish speakers Haidee 492-2629 and Syrtiha, 492-2631)